-Nathans Investigations offers internships throughout the year.
+Nathans Investigations student internship programs offer internships throughout the year.
 Whether you’re graduating with an undergraduate degree, Masters degree, MBA or PhD, internships are open to currently enrolled undergraduate and graduate students.
 Selected students will have an opportunity to do real investigative work with the best equipment and technology the field has to offer in a major metropolitan environment.
-The internships provide a diverse and unique experience that helps lay the foundation for numerous criminal justice careers.
+The Student Internship Programs provide a diverse and unique experience that helps lay the foundation for numerous criminal justice careers.

-Some of the units our interns are assigned to include:
+Some of the units our interns are assigned while enrolled in our Student Internship Programs include: